Curriculum

 What do we do in Photography?

-Students will explore a range of study areas within photography including portraiture, landscape or still life photography, client-based photography, and documentary photography.
-As part of the course, students are expected to take photographs in a variety of settings, including open-air locations.
+Pupils will explore a range of study areas within photography including portraiture, landscape or still life photography, client-based photography, and documentary photography.
+As part of the course, pupils are expected to take photographs in a variety of settings, including open-air locations.
 You may be instructed to search out suitable settings/locations for photographs outside of school.
-As well as shooting photographs, students learn how to edit them, manipulate, and experiment with them using art materials and how to present them in a professional manner.
+As well as shooting photographs, pupils learn how to edit them, manipulate, and experiment with them using art materials and how to present them in a professional manner.

 What is the workload like?